knaw-huc/ehri-nl-nn-site/content/services.en.md

 ---

 {{< intro >}}
-Below you will find some of the innovative services created by EHRI for use by all:
+Below you will find some of the innovative services created by EHRI in Europe for researchers, archivists and anyone who wishes to make use of them.
 {{< /intro >}}